-Bettina is a multi-disciplinary designer based in Amsterdam, The Netherlands, originally from Ulm, Germany.
-With a background in human-computer-interaction, strategic design, product innovation, and enterprise UX, Bettina brings a unique perspective and empathy to crafting user-centric designs and innovations.
+Bettina is a skilled, enthusiastic, results-driven Principal UX Product Designer based in Amsterdam, The Netherlands.
+With over two decades experience in strategic design, product design, enterprise UX, enterprise AI, and data products, she brings a unique perspective and empathy to user-centric designs and innovations.

 Work